Fundação Educacional do Município de Assis

 The Instituto Municipal de Ensino Superior de Assis (IMESA) (or in English Assis's Municipal Institute of Higher Education) is a city university in the city of Assis in Brazil.
-It is governed by the Fundação Educacional do Município de Assis and was founded in 1985 and is controlled by Prefeitura Municipal de Assis.
-IMESA have 15 undergraduate and 4 postgraduate courses.
+It is governed by the Fundação Educacional do Município de Assis - FEMA and was founded in 1985 and is controlled by Prefeitura Municipal de Assis.
+O IMESA have 15 undergraduate and 4 postgraduate courses.